jonathanpolidano-y/Replicating_OSM_Toponyms_Study_for_Amsterdam_Centrum-/README.md

 ### Input Data and Jupyter Notebooks ###

 The input datasets are GeoJSON files located in data/input_code1.
 The Jupyter notebooks generate dropdown widgets that allow the user to select the appropriate file.

+The notebooks are:
+-  notebooks/replic1_OsmEditHist_OHSOME_Grid.ipynb.
+-  notebooks/replic2_OsmToponyms_Analysis.ipynb.

+The former extracts historical OSM data using the ohsome API.
+The latter performs statistical analyses on the output file of the former.

+A full explanation of the study, workflow, results, and how the input data files were prepared can be found in the study report.

+Report: /OSM_Toponyms_AmsterdamCentrum_Report.pdf